FAQs for postgraduate applicants

-If you wish to live in College with young children.
-The College has five dedicated family units on site, but demand for these usually exceeds supply.
+The College has a very limited supply of housing for couples and families with young children.
+These are in high demand and may not be available every year, as continuing students will have priority in booking these and often exceeds supply.
 If you are applying with a family, you are advised to contact the Tutorial Office for information about available accommodation.

-If you prefer to live outside College, you would be entitled to participate fully in college life and would enjoy the same privileges as students living in.
+If you prefer to live outside College, you are still fully entitled and warmly encouraged to participate fully in college life and will enjoy the same privileges as students living in.
 If you are interested in securing accommodation in the private sector the University Accommodation Service can assist.
-Please note, postgraduate students are required to live 10 miles or less from the University.
+Please note, postgraduate students are required to live 10 miles or less from the centre of Cambridge.

 What is the accommodation like?

 You can choose to take your meals in the College dining hall or use the shared kitchens.
 All students have access to a kitchen where they can prepare their own snacks and meals.
 There is always wide choice at mealtimes and students receive a substantial discount.
 Unlike many other colleges, Wolfson does not make a kitchen charge, so you only pay for what you eat.

 Will I have internet access in my room?

 All accommodation at Wolfson is wired for high-speed Internet access.
 Students may bring their own computer and connect to the College network.
 We also have fast Wifi across the site.
 Students may also use the College Library’s computer laboratory, which is open 24 hours a day, seven days a week.

 As a part-time student, can I book College accommodation outside my residential periods?

 You can book College accommodation outside your residential periods through the Accommodation Office, subject to availability.
 This is particularly convenient for part-time students wishing to take advantage of the extended opening hours of the Lee Library facilities for quiet study.